FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Methods

 \subsubsection{Gated Modulation Module.}

-The intensity prior $\mathbf{P}_{\mathrm{int}}$ and the high-frequency prior $\mathbf{P}_{\mathrm{hf}}$ provide complementary guidance for spatially controllable restoration. $\mathbf{P}_{\mathrm{int}}$ indicates where reflections are severe and thus require stronger conditional intervention, while $\mathbf{P}_{\mathrm{hf}}$ highlights regions with active fine structures where the conditioning should be applied with higher sensitivity to preserve details.
-We combine them to construct a spatial gate that selectively strengthens the conditioning in locations that are simultaneously dominated by reflection and structurally rich.
+The intensity prior $\mathbf{P}_{\mathrm{int}}$ and the high-frequency prior $\mathbf{P}_{\mathrm{hf}}$ provide complementary guidance for spatially adaptive restoration. $\mathbf{P}_{\mathrm{int}}$ indicates where reflections are severe and thus require stronger conditional intervention, while $\mathbf{P}_{\mathrm{hf}}$ highlights structure-sensitive regions where residual modulation should be more attentive to local details.
+We combine them into a spatial gate that strengthens conditioning in regions with both severe reflection and rich local structure.

 Specifically, we define the gate map as

 where $\odot$ denotes element-wise multiplication and $\beta$ controls the overall modulation strength.
 The additive identity term ensures that the mechanism reduces to standard conditioning when either guidance signal is weak, while the multiplicative interaction emphasizes their joint presence.